NicoElbers/nixPatch-nvim/README.md

   - [Blocks for release](#blocks-for-release)
   <!--toc:end-->

-`nv` is a wrapper around Neovim that makes your lua configuration nix compatible.
+`nv` is a wrapper around Neovim that makes your Lua configuration nix compatible.
 It makes the barrier to a working Neovim configuration on nix as small as possible for existing Neovim users.

-As the creator of [nixCats](https://github.com/BirdeeHub/nixCats-nvim) aptly said, nix is for downloading and lua is for configuring.
-I am taking that idea further to having to change as little as possible to your existing configuration and getting all the benefits nix offers.
+As the creator of [nixCats](https://github.com/BirdeeHub/nixCats-nvim) aptly said, nix is for downloading and Lua is for configuring.
+I am taking that idea further by transforming your configuration to a nix compatible one at build time.
+Inside Lua, you have 0 extra dependencies, and as few changes as possible.

 `nv` provides a flake template that you can put inside your Neovim configuration.
 You have to make a couple minor adjustments to your configuration and specify what dependencies your configuration has and `nv` will do the rest.

 ## Why

-Primarily, for fun.
-Besides that because I have a use case that wasn't properly fulfilled by the alternatives I saw.
-I have a Neovim configuration I am very happy with.
-I don't want to convert it to nix like nixvim suggests and I also don't have the need for multiple configurations like nixCats offeres.
+For fun.

+Besides that, when I originally was looking into nix, my Neovim configuration was my big blocker.
+I had spent quite a bit of time on it and I really didn't want to rewrite it in nix, especially since that'd mean I couldn't use it as a normal configuration anymore.
+Then later I found nixCats, which is a great project, and that helped me to go to nix.

+Somewhere along the line, I had some problems with nixCats (completely my own fault), and somewhere around midnight I had a fun idea to just parse my configuration and patch in the plugin directories.
+A frankly insane 18 hours of programming later, I had some base concepts that worked, and I decided to go for it!

 ## Installation

 ### Setting up your config

-`nv` does it's best to work with existing lazy.nvim configurations, but it's not perfect.
+`nv` does its best to work with existing lazy.nvim configurations, but it's not perfect.
 The setup you need to however, is minimal.
 There are 3 main limitations as of now:

 1. Plugin dependencies must be wrapped in brackets `{}` to be correctly parsed.
 2. Plugins that install files, like mason, don't play nice with nix.